 A malicious cloud application can house ransomware.
 With the proper access and permissions, cloud ransomware can crawl through cloud environments much like on-premises environments.
 Yet, another type of threat targeting software of all varieties, including cloud applications, is the supply chain attack.
 Supply chain attacks represent a significant risk to businesses using third-party software.

-Supply chain attacks – a danger for cloud SaaS applications
+Supply chain attacks – a danger for cloud service providers

 Supply chain attacks are a modern, sophisticated, and very effective way to target organizations worldwide.
 So what is a supply chain attack?
 Supply chain attacks introduce compromise at the very source of a trusted and legitimate hardware and software vendors.
 An attacker carries this out by infiltrating the trusted vendor environment and placing malicious code or malicious hardware components “part of” the trusted vendor’s hardware or software.